spaceship-prompt/spaceship-prompt/README.md

 ## Options

 Now you have ability to disable elements of Spaceship.
-All options must be overridden in your `.zshrc` file.
+All options must be overridden in your `.zshrc` file **after** the theme, Colors for sections can be [basic colors](https://wiki.archlinux.org/index.php/zsh#Colors) or [color codes](https://upload.wikimedia.org/wikipedia/commons/1/15/Xterm_256color_chart.svg).

 Take a look at popular option presets or share your own configuration in [Presets](https://github.com/denysdovhan/spaceship-zsh-theme/wiki/Presets) wiki page.